 I was cast forth from my order because of my delving in Black Magic.
 But for Amalric there I might have been burned as a magician.

 In The Red Tent, a midwife named Inna loses a (very young) woman and her child during delivery, despite her best efforts.
-The father went berserk and accused Inna of being a witch killing his wife and child For the Evulz, and strangled her, threatening to take her to the village elders.
+The father goes berserk and accused Inna of being a witch, killing his wife and child For the Evulz, and strangles her, threatening to take her to the village elders.
 Inna flees, knowing that despite being the most respected midwife in the area, it won't go well with the elders because their leader has a beef with her for refusing to marry his son.
 To prevent being executed as per this trope, she joins up with her apprentice Rachel and leaves the village.

 In Laurell K. Hamilton's early Anita Blake books, where the supernatural is known to exist, there is occasional mention of the last time a witch was burned in the U.S. — in the 1950s.
 It was captured on photograph, and the photographer got a Pulitzer Prize out of it.
 Anita wonders if a Pulitzer makes the nightmares easier to live with.
 Possibly justified, as popular assumption might have been that witches were burned in that universe, much as it is in ours.